-The Cocoa Rehabilitation and Intensification Programme (CORIP) which seeks to replace diseased and over-aged cocoa trees in cocoa growing areas has so far registered 34,000 cocoa farmers.
+The Cocoa Rehabilitation and Intensification Programme (CORIP) which seeks to promote the sustainable productivity, profitability and competitiveness of the Ghanaian cocoa sector has so far registered over 43,000 cocoa farmers.

 Out of the number, 31,350 have undergone intensive training as part of efforts to sustain the country’s cocoa productivity.

 The International Fertilizer Development Center (IFDC) is among those giving technical support to the programme which is coordinated by Solidaridad West Africa and funded by the Embassy of the Kingdom of Netherlands (EKN).

 The Communications Specialist for IFDC, Mr Daniel Nana Sei Mensah, who made the disclosure to the Daily Graphic on the sidelines of the IFDC’s 43rd Annual Board of Directors Meeting in Accra, said diseased and over-aged cocoa trees had been cut down and new seedlings planted, while old trees were being pruned.